 Become a student of your profession.
 Learn everything you can about network marketing.
 Read a book a week.
-Subscribe to publications.
-Attend events and enroll in auto university.
+Subscribe to different network marketing publications.
+Attend events and enroll in automobile university.

 All smart business owners know how much they pay to acquire a new customer.
 You need to know how much you spend in advertising and time to find a new distributor or customer.
-Once you calculate this number you want to look for ways to lower or reduce it.
+Once you calculate this number you should look for ways to reduce your cost per acquisition.

 MLM is not a get rich quick type of business.
 I can’t think of any legal business that is get rich quick.
 It takes time, money, and lots of hard work to succeed in your own business.
 You have to be persistent for YEARS to build a large team.